dzzizle/osufilter/README.md

 I would recommend that you move your song directory elsewhere before running the script because osu! does some weird caching.

-To change difficulties, edit the 'diffs' array (just in case for non-programmers)
+To change difficulties, edit the 'diffs' list (just in case for non-programmers)
 ```python
 diffs = ["Hard", "Insane", "Another"] #I HATE HARD MAPS
 ```